 Pam Steele was born in Hayti, Missouri and had a rich history in agriculture.
 She was an elementary teacher for many years and promoted the importance of agriculture and education.
 She joined the Mississippi Women for Agriculture organization in its charter year.
 Pam was also an ambassador for agriculture as she and Gibb travelled nationally and internationally as part of their numerous leadership positions in Delta Council, Mississippi State University research efforts to benefit profitability and sustainability of the land, and the national rice industry, among many other pursuits.

 - Proof of residence in Mississippi.

 - Official college transcript showing college work completed to date, and GPA, which must be 2.5 or above.

 - Tuition invoice and class schedule to verify enrollment in university course work.

 - Statement (500 words or less) about personal career goals for working in agriculture, how this scholarship will support academic pursuits, and why the scholarship is needed.

 - Two (2) letters of recommendation verifying why applicant fits criteria.

-- Application form with items listed above by annual deadline February 24, 2017.
+- Application form with items listed above by deadline March 12.